Azeret/galIMF/README.md

 3. Some function names in the file galIMF.py are changed to lower case letters.
 This may cause incompatible issues.
 Please change the function names accordingly or use the galIMF_version_1.0.py instead of galIMF.py.
 4. Add the galaxy evolution model, galaxy_evol.py, and corresponding supporting data files.
 The new model adopt the galaxy-wide IMF for a single 10 Myr star formation epoch calculated by galIMF.py to the galaxy formation and evolution in a 10 Gyr timescale.
 (01.01.2019)
 5. The approximated stellar luminosity weighted results is now available.
 The "stellar luminosity" adopted are the luminosity of the star during its main-sequence stage and do not consider any stellar evolution, i.e., the luminosity is only a function the stellar initial mass but not its age or metallicity.
 (10.02.2019)
-6. Add the consideration of lockup gas in brown dwarfs and planets.
-The lockup mass is set to be 50% of the stellar mass regardless of the stellar IMF.
-This modification has a minor effect on the resulting gas mass (~0.1 dex) and negligible effect on the metal abundances (~0.05 dex) and metal abundance ratios (~0.01 dex).

 ## Contents